 If you’re looking for that perfect recipe to make for a romantic dinner for two or just want to WOW your friends and family, look no further.
 Lamb has a sophisticated flavor that will make any dinner feel special.
 And the use of fresh herbs in this recipe makes it a real show stopper!

 I love lamb, especially lamb chops!
 Just ask my husband.
 If we go out to a nice restaurant and there is lamb on the menu, there is no debating; I order the lamb!

 But for years cooking lamb at home intimidated me.
 I don’t know why…I guess I assumed it wasn’t easy.
-But a few years ago, I had found a recipe for lamb that looked amazing.
+But a few years ago, I found a recipe for lamb that looked amazing.
 My husband had been away on a business trip, and I wanted to cook him a special meal to welcome him home.
 So I thought I would try to cook lamb.
 I grilled the lamb (the only way I cook it), and it turned out amazing!!
-I don’t even remember what the recipe was, but it was just the first of many times that I have now cooked lamb.
+I don’t even remember the recipe, but it was just the first of many times that I have now cooked lamb.
 I don’t do it often, lamb can be expensive, and the stores here don’t always have it.
 But l can say that lamb no longer intimidates me!
 And my whole family loves eating it, including my kids!

 This recipe is so easy and simple and really lets the lamb shine.
 The key is fresh herbs.
-I really don’t think you would get the same result with dried herbs.
-Honestly, I’ve never tried it with dried because this recipe is amazing the way it is.
-We grow both rosemary and thyme in our garden, so getting fresh herbs is not a problem.
-Before we grew them, I just picked up the fresh herbs at the grocery store.
+You would not get the same result with dried herbs.
+Honestly, I’ve never tried it with dried because this recipe is fantastic the way it is.
+We grow rosemary and thyme in our garden, so getting fresh herbs is not a problem.
+Before growing them, I just picked up the fresh herbs at the grocery store.

 Take all of your marinade ingredients and blend them in a mini blender until everything is thoroughly combined and you have a paste.